FlacheQL/FlacheQL/README.md

         stars: '>= number',
         num: '<= number',
       },
-      // the path to the array in the response:
+      pathToNodes: 'data.search.edges', // the path to the array in the response
-      pathToNodes: 'data.search.edges',
       // if you have a field which does not translate directly to its parameter,
-      // the path to that data from the must be specified:
+      // the path to that data from the its parent array must be specified:
       queryPaths: { stars: 'node.stargazers.totalCount' },
     };
 ```